 ECSS-E-ST-20-08_0090373

-The temperature of the SCAs shall be the nominal operational temperature 10 °C (in conformance with SCD-SCA).
+The temperature of the SCAs shall be the nominal operational temperature 10 K, in conformance with SCD-SCA.

 ECSS-E-ST-20-08_0090374

 The short circuit current resulting from the applied UV light source of at least one of the SCA’s shall be continuously monitored and recorded.